Spokane County Sheriff's Office Citizen Advisory & Review Board (CAB) Bylaws

 B. Provide input and feedback to the Sheriff on issues and concerns involving interaction between the Sheriff’s Office and citizens in the community;

-C. Review specific assigned cases, use of force inquiries, appropriate citizen complaints, disciplinary actions, and provide feedback as to outcomes and findings;
+C. Review specific assigned or selected cases, use of force inquiries, disciplinary actions, triage appropriate citizen complaints, and provide feedback as to outcomes and findings;

 D. Review departmental policies and procedures and the community-based philosophy of operation;

 E. Assist in educating the community to provide transparency and confidence between the department and citizenry of Spokane County;